Neighborcare Health Youth Clinic

 Neighborcare Health’s homeless programs are part of the King County Health Care for the Homeless Network.

-Medical, mental health and social services for youth and young adults experiencing homelessness every Wednesday and Thursday evening at Neighborcare Health at 45th Street in Wallingford.
+Medical, mental health and social services for youth and young adults experiencing homelessness.
+The clinic is open every Wednesday evening at Neighborcare Health at 45th Street in Wallingford.

-Medical services for youth and young adults experiencing homelessness on Tuesday mornings and Wednesday evenings at the New Horizons shelter in Belltown.
+Medical services for youth and young adults experiencing homelessness.
+The clinic is open on Wednesday evenings at the New Horizons shelter in Belltown.

 The One Health Clinic provides side-by-side medical and veterinary services for young adults ages 18-26 and their pets.
 The clinic was started by Neighborcare Health, New Horizons, the University of Washington Center for One Health Research, University District Street Medicine, and the Washington State University College of Veterinary Medicine.